zzmylq/MMPOI/README.md

 Yelp: https://www.yelp.com/dataset

-Please cite our paper if you use this dataset, thank you very much!
+Please cite our paper if you use these datasets, thank you very much!

 ## Citation